iyetl (Mdz12r)

 Glyph or Iconographic Image Description:

-This element for incense, perfume, or tobacco iyetl) has been carved from the compound sign for the place name, Xochiyetlan.
-It is a horizontal stick or tube, with the left half blackened.
+This element for incense, perfume, or tobacco (iyetl) has been carved from the compound sign for the place name, Xochiyetlan (see below).
+This element is a horizontal stick or tube, with the left half blackened.
+The dark part may be a roll of dried tobacco leaves stuffed into the end of a bamboo-like reed (perhaps what is called carrizo in Spanish).

 Description, Credit: